lmiphay/firestorm-debian/README.md

 This builds:

 1. a debian 9 stretch container with the firestorm build dependencies installed.
-2. makes firestorm build from the head of phoenix-firestorm-lgpl.
+2. makes firestorm build from the head of: phoenix-firestorm

 # Host Requirements